Dispersion Compensation using a Prism-pair: The optical path through a prism-pair

-To calculate the phase accumulated by an arbitrary wavelength $\lambda$ (blue line) through the prism-pair, one usually calculates the optical path of the deviated beam along a continuous ray, starting from point A, through the refractions in the second prism until a final reference plane perpendicular to the beam, which is located after the second prism, where all the colors are parallel \cite{Yang2001381,prismpairEXACT}.
+To calculate the phase accumulated by an arbitrary wavelength $\lambda$ (blue line) through the prism-pair, one usually calculates the optical path of the deviated beam along a \emph{continuous} ray, starting from point A, through multiple refractions in the 2nd prism until a final reference plane perpendicular to the beam, located after the 2nd prism where all the colors are parallel \cite{Yang2001381,prismpairEXACT}.
 This method results in somewhat complicated expressions for the optical path, leaving little room for intuition.
-An elegant alternative that avoids altogether calculations of refraction is to use the concept of wave-fronts (outlined in Fig.\ref{wavefronts}), which was originally presented in \cite{prismpairapprox}.
+An elegant alternative (outlined in Fig. \ref{wavefronts}) that avoids calculations of multiple refractions is to use the concept of wave-fronts for a \emph{non-continuous} ray.
+This concept was originally presented in \cite{prismpairapprox} and calculated to include only the prisms separation R. The following generalizes the calculation to include also the prism insertion H.\\

-Each ray within a plane-wave beam that propagates through the prism-pair has the same optical path (and phase) between any two reference planes perpendicular to the beam that coincide with the phase-front (see Fig.\ref{wavefronts}; the reference planes are marked R1 through R5, and all rays have the same wavelength $\lambda$).
-Changing the position of plane R1 only adds a constant delay to all frequencies, hence, R1 can be chosen freely to pass through point A. The same argument applies to R5, which can be chosen to pass through point C. Consequently, the optical path through the entire prism-pair can be reduced to the segment
+Within a plane-wave beam, Each ray has the same optical path (and phase) through the prism-pair (see Fig. \ref{wavefronts}), starting from reference plane R1 to R5 (all the rays have the same wavelength $\lambda$).
+Note that the optical phase is constant across each of the reference planes (dashed black lines), since each of them coincides with the wavefront perpendicular to the beam.
+The above argument is true not only for the Brewster ray $\lambda_{0}$, but for any other wavelength $\lambda$.
+Since the wavefront R1 is common for all wavelengths, shifting its position only results in a simple optical delay, hence, the position of R1 can be chosen freely to pass through the point A. The same argument applies also to R5, which can be chosen to pass through point C. Consequently, for calculating the geometric dispersion, it is sufficient if the optical path through the entire prism-pair is reduced to the segment:

-Note that this path already takes into account refraction of the beam in the material, although it is composed of two rays that are free of refraction.
-As illustrated in Fig.\ref{planes} (where only the rays are shown without the prisms for clarity), the optical path in Eq.\ref{aacc} is identical to the segment $EC$, where the point C is the vertex of the second prism.
-Thus, the optical path of the deviated ray through the entire prism pair is simply given by
+Note that although this path is composed of free-space rays without refractions, it already takes into account refraction of the planar beam in the material.
+As illustrated in Fig. \ref{planes} (which shows the rays without the prisms for clarity), the optical path in Eq. \ref{aacc} is identical to the segment $EC$, where the point C is the vertex of the 2nd prism.
+The conclusion is that the optical path of the deviated ray through the entire prism pair is simply given by

-where $ED=R\cos\delta\theta$, and $DC=H\cos\theta_{H}$ ($\theta_{H}=\angle DCB$).
+where $ED=R\cos\delta\theta$, and $DC=H\cos\theta_{H}$ ($\theta_{H}=\angle DCB$).\\